automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Brachytrachelopan.md

 # Brachytrachelopan
-## Description: This sauropod had an unusually short neck.
+## This sauropod had an unusually short neck.